-The State of Mississippi assigns one or more waterbody classifications to all Waters of the State.
+The State of Mississippi assigns one or more waterbody classifications to all Surface Waters of the State.
 Each waterbody classification has one or more corresponding designated uses.
 A waterbody, or a specific waterbody segment, may be assigned multiple waterbody classifications.
 When multiple classifications are assigned to a waterbody, the State must ensure protection of the most sensitive use.
-The State must also consider the water quality standards of downstream waters and ensure that its water quality standards provide for the attainment and maintenance of the water quality standards of downstream waters.
-In no case shall it be permissible to deposit or introduce materials into Waters of the State that will cause impairment of the reasonable or legitimatedesignated use(s) of said waters.
+The State must also consider the water quality standards of downstream waters and ensure that its water quality standards of downstream waters and ensure that its water quality standards of downstream waters.
+In no case shall it be permissible to deposit or introduce materials into Surface Waters of the State that will cause impairment of the reasonable or legitimatedesignated use(s) of said waters.

-Certain waters-Waters of the State may not fall within desired or prescribed limitations as outlined within these water quality standards.
-In such instances, the Commission may authorize exceptions or alternatives to these limitscriteria as described in more detail within Rule 2.5 Implementation of Water Quality Standards, under the following conditions:
+Certain watersSurface Waters of the State may not fall within desired or prescribed limitations as outlined within these water quality standards.
+In such instances, the Commission may authorize exceptions or alternatives-to these limitscriteria as described in more detail within Rule 2.5 Implementation of Water Quality Standards., under the following conditions: